deadlysyn/blog/_posts/2018-01-08-idea-to-app-pt1.md

 ## Necessity is Your Friend

 As frequent travelers and foodies, my wife and I were early adopters of the now ubiquitous food review site [Yelp](http://yelp.com).
 As the site grew in popularity, more businesses and reviews were added.
-While good in other ways, information overload began setting in -- what started as a way to find good food fast began to feel bogged down.
+While good in other ways, information overload began setting in -- what started as a way to quickly find good food began to get bogged down.

 A scenario played itself out repeatedly...  we would be in a new city, usually just off a flight and starved to death, then leverage [Yelp](http://yelp.com) to find some chow.
 Most of the time we would struggle to narrow down cuisine, try to improve our chances by prioritizing places with better reviews, and often end up deadlocked in endless opines over a handful of places that all seemed equally pleasant.

 Wouldn't it be nice if there was an app that could optimize this scenario for speed?
-Ideally allowing minimal (so it's not cumbersome on small screens) user input, and abstracting away all the typical things we care about (good reviews, open now, etc.)?
+Ideally allowing minimal user input (so it's not cumbersome on small screens), and abstracting away all the typical things we care about (good reviews, open now, etc.)?

 ## Birth of an App

 Fleshing it out a bit more, I envisioned something like this:

 - The app would need to be aware of user location (search nearby)
-- The main feature should be "food in a single click" (optimize _Time To Food_)
+- The main feature should be "good food in a single click" (optimize _Time To Food_)
 - Minimal user input, should be optional (_walk or drive_? _cheap or expensive_? etc.)
 - Present random choice from top-rated options that are open
 - Allow other choices if random choice is not satisfactory